Setting Lower Bounds on Truthfulness: Non-Utilitarian Fairness

+Each player wishes to maximize the value of the set of items assigned to it minus its payment to the mechanism.
+If the mechanism is truthful then player $i$ can never improve its utility by misreporting his private valuation function $v_i$ to the mechanism (no matter what the other players do).
+The set of alternatives $A$ contains all possible allocations of items to the players, where all items must be assigned, and each item is assigned to exactly one player.
+The global goal of each of our three notions of {\it non-utilitarian} fairness -- Max-Min fairness, Min-Max fairness, and envy-minimization -- will be defined below.

-\textbf{Max-Min Fairness}
+\subsection{Max-Min Fairness}

-The Max-Min social choice function is concerned with maximizing the value of the least satisfied player.
-Formally, for every $n$-tuple of $v_i$ valuations the Max-Min function assigns the alternative $a$ that maximizes the expression $\min_i \: v_i(a)$.
+\paragraph*{The global goal.} The Max-Min social choice function is concerned with maximizing the value of the least satisfied player.
+Formally, for every $n$-tuple of $v_i$ valuations the Max-Min function assigns the alternative $a\in A$ that maximizes the expression $\min_i \: v_i(a)$.

-~\cite{LMN} proved that Max-Min fairness in allocations of indivisible items cannot be \emph{optimally} implemented in a truthful manner.
-In recent years, non-truthful algorithms for this problem were designed~\cite{BS06}, as well as algorithms that settle for restricted notions of truthfulness~\cite{BV05,Golo}.
+The Max-Min fairness allocation problem is based on the philosophical work of John Rawls~\cite{Rawls}.
+Lavi et al.~\cite{LMN} proved that Max-Min fairness in allocations of indivisible items cannot be \emph{optimally} implemented in a truthful manner.
+Non-truthful algorithms for this problem were designed~\cite{BS06}, as well as algorithms that settle for restricted notions of truthfulness~\cite{BV05,Golo}.
 We prove that no truthful deterministic mechanism can obtain \emph{any} approximation ratio to the Max-Min fairness value.
 We prove this lower bound even for the case of $2$ players and $2$ items.

 \begin{theorem} No truthful deterministic mechanism can obtain \emph{any} approximation to the Max-Min fairness value in the allocation of indivisible items.
 This holds even for the case of $2$ players and $2$ items. \end{theorem}